nir/jupylet/README.md

 press the `Enter` key.
 This should open a small window that programmers call *console* or *shell* in which you can enter commands and run programs.

+**On macOS with M1 processor** &ndash; download and run "Miniconda3 macOS Apple M1 64-bit pkg" for Python 3.11.
+Once installed click the Spotlight icon `🔍` and in the search field type *terminal* and press the `Enter` key to open the console.

 **On macOS with Intel processor** &ndash; download and run "Miniconda3 macOS Intel x86 64-bit pkg" for Python 3.11.
 Once installed click the Spotlight icon `🔍` and in the search field type *terminal* and press the `Enter` key to open the console.

-**On macOS with M1 processor** &ndash; download and run "Miniconda3 macOS Apple M1 64-bit pkg" for Python 3.11.
-Once installed click the Spotlight icon `🔍` and in the search field type *terminal* and press the `Enter` key to open the console.
-Then you need to run the following two commands:

-    conda install -c conda-forge numpy "libblas=*=*accelerate"
-    pip install --pre -i https://pypi.anaconda.org/scipy-wheels-nightly/simple scipy

 **On Linux** &ndash; download "Miniconda3 Linux 64-bit".
 This should download the file Miniconda3-latest-Linux-x86_64.sh.
 Install it by running the following command